 Inevitably, I was late.
 I almost missed my train at Clapham Junction, but thankfully it was delayed so I arrived on the platform, sweating and panting, just as the train did.
 Unfortunately, while I was graced with one near miss, the second connection was a definite no-hoper, meaning I was to arrive in Craven Arms an hour later than I had planned to.
-Thankfully, on arrival in Shropshire, there was another late-comer and we boarded the naughty bus together, both relieved by the safety in numbers.
+Thankfully, on arrival in Shropshire, there was another late-comer and we boarded the naughty bus together to head for The Hurst, both relieved by the safety in numbers.

 A shared love of literature and writing immediately forged a bond between myself and my fellow-Arvonites; I’ve never been surrounded by so many people who love reading as much as I do, nor who want to write with such passion.
 When I read Emylia Hall’s blog on her time at Totleigh Barton, she described it as a week of firsts – something that certainly resonated with me.

 It was the first time I had spent any proper time with real, published authors, which in itself was inspiration enough.
 It also helped that they were engaging teachers and both constructive and encouraging in the one-to-one tutorials.
 It was the first time I’d had my work critiqued face to face since my university days, thus giving me the opportunity to discuss any feedback I’d received and ways in which I could improve my writing.
 It was also the first time I’ve been surrounded by so many talented and inspirational people, both published and unpublished, which did, at times, allow for creeping self-doubt of whether I was actually any good.
 Suffice to say, however, that I wasn’t alone in questioning my writing ability and the encouragement and reassurance from everyone at The Hurst really helped spur me on.